-The validity of the Certificates will be passed upon (i) for the Issuer, the Trustee and the Government by Norton Rose Fulbright LLP counsel to the Issuer, the Trustee and the Government as to English and U.S. federal law, and by Ahmed & Qazi counsel to the Issuer, the Trustee and the Government as to Pakistani law, (ii) for the Joint Lead Managers by Allen & Overy LLP counsel to the Joint Lead Managers as to English and U.S. federal law and Kabraji & Talibuddin counsel to the Joint Lead Managers as to Pakistani law.
-As to all matters of Pakistani law, Norton Rose Fulbright LLP may rely on the opinion of Ahmed & Qazi and Allen & Overy LLP may rely upon the opinion of Kabraji & Talibuddin.
-As to all matters of English law, Ahmed & Qazi may rely upon the opinion of Norton Rose Fulbright LLP and Kabraji & Talibuddin may rely on the opinion of Allen & Overy LLP.
+The validity of the Notes will be passed upon (i) for the Issuer, by Norton Rose Fulbright LLP counsel to the Issuer as to English and U.S. federal law, and by the Joint Secretary to the Ministry of Law and Justice of the Government of Pakistan (ii) for the Joint Lead Managers by Allen & Overy LLP counsel to the Joint Lead Managers as to English and U.S. federal law and Kabraji & Talibuddin counsel to the Joint Lead Managers as to Pakistani law.
+As to all matters of Pakistani law, Norton Rose Fulbright LLP may rely on the opinion of the Joint Secretary to the Ministry of Law and Justice of the Government of Pakistan and Allen & Overy LLP may rely upon the opinion of Kabraji & Talibuddin.
+As to all matters of English law, the Joint Secretary to the Ministry of Law and Justice of the Government of Pakistan may rely upon the opinion of Norton Rose Fulbright LLP and Kabraji & Talibuddin may rely upon the opinion of Allen & Overy LLP.